An7One/growth7/Design/SystemDesign/Notes/ByBook/MartinKleppmannDesignDataIntensiveApplication/Part1FoundationsOfDataSystems/Ch03StorageAndRetrieval/Sec01DataStructuresThatPowerYourDatabase.md

 ## Section 01, Data Structures That Power Your Database

 ### Hash Indexes

+Compaction means throwing away duplicate keys in the log, and keeping only the most recent update for each key.

+Moreoever, since compaction often makes segments much smaller, one can also merge several segments together at the same time as performing the compaction.

 #### Issues important in real implementations

 <ul>
     <li>File format</li>
     <li>Deleting records</li>